AmandaMWilliams/Portfolio/README.md

  **Software Developer**
  **Wilmington, DE**
  **November 2020 - January 2021**
-* Admitted in Zip Code Wilmington's highly-competitive software development program which accepts less than 10% of applicants
+* Admitted in Zip Code Wilmington's highly-competitive software development program which accepts less than 10% of applicants.
-* Achieved over 1000 hours of software development projects and training in an immersive training program using Agile and Scrum methodologies and principles
+* Achieved over 1000 hours of software development projects and training in an immersive training program using Agile and Scrum methodologies and principles.
 * Gained experience in full-stack development with a focus on Java, test-driven development, and object-oriented programming.

 ### Delaware Technical and Community College